scalar-labs/scalardb/docs/backup-restore.md

 The easiest way to take a transactionally-consistent backup for Scalar DB on Cassandra is to stop a cluster, take the snapshots of all the nodes of the cluster, and start the cluster.
 If you implement [scalar-admin](https://github.com/scalar-labs/scalar-admin) interface properly in your application, you can easily pause the application without losing on-going transactions.

 To minimize mistakes when doing backup and restore operations, it is recommended to use [Cassy](https://github.com/scalar-labs/cassy).
-Cassy is also itegrated with `scalar-admin` so it can issue a pause request to the application of a Cassandra cluster.
+Cassy is also integrated with `scalar-admin` so it can issue a pause request to the application of a Cassandra cluster.
 Please see [the doc](https://github.com/scalar-labs/cassy/blob/master/docs/getting-started.md#take-cluster-wide-consistent-backups) for more details.

 ## JDBC databases